james-turner/Delegate/README.md

 Basically the DelegateClass allows you to proxy method calls to the contained objects within.
-It verifies method signature so will match up the first method that will work with the supplied arguments
+It verifies method signature so will match up the first method that will work with the supplied arguments.

 ## Usage (Basic)

 ### Example 1 (extending)

+    <?php
     class Model {
         public function getName(){
             return "name";